PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Card Block

-A card block contains the properties of a card, followed by the list of the parts (buttons and fields mixed), followed by a list of the text contents of the parts (including buttons), followed by the card name, followed by the card script.
+A card block contains the properties of a card.

 Offset | Type | Content
 --- | --- | ---
 0x0 | [Block Header](#block-header) | Header of the block.
 Type is `CARD`, and the ID of the block is the same as the ID of the card in HyperCard
 0x10 | SInt32 | ID of the [Bitmap Block](#bitmap-block) storing the card picture.
 If zero, the card is transparent.
-0x14 | UInt16 | Flags, Bit 14: cant delete, Bit 13: (not show pict), Bit 11: dont search
+0x14 | UInt16 | Flags, Bit 14: can't delete, Bit 13: (not show pict), Bit 11: don't search
 0x16 | UInt16 | *Alignment bytes, =0*
 0x18 | *8 bytes* | *=0*
 0x20 | SInt32 | ID of the [Page Block](#page-block) referencing this card